zivalx/collectors/README.md

 # Connectors

-Framework-agnostic data collectors for Reddit, Telegram, YouTube, and Twitter.
+Framework-agnostic data collectors for Reddit, Telegram, YouTube, Twitter, Google Trends (PyTrends), and GNews.

 **Use this library to collect social media data from your own applications.** Pass in channels, subreddits, and keywords dynamically - credentials stay separate from collection targets.